John von Neumann: Mathematical economics

 Von Neumann's results have been viewed as a special case of linear programming, where his model uses only nonnegative matrices.
-The study of his model of an expanding economy continues to interest mathematical economists with interests in computational economics.
+The study of his model of an expanding economy continues to interest mathematical economists.
 This paper has been called the greatest paper in mathematical economics by several authors, who recognized its introduction of fixed-point theorems, linear inequalities, complementary slackness, and saddlepoint duality.
 In the proceedings of a conference on von Neumann's growth model, Paul Samuelson said that many mathematicians had developed methods useful to economists, but that von Neumann was unique in having made significant contributions to economic theory itself.
 The lasting importance of the work on general equilibria and the methodology of fixed point theorems is underscored by the awarding of Nobel prizes in 1972 to Kenneth Arrow, in 1983 to Gérard Debreu, and in 1994 to John Nash who used fixed point theorems to establish equilibria for non-cooperative games and for bargaining problems in his Ph.D. thesis.
 Arrow and Debreu also used linear programming, as did Nobel laureates Tjalling Koopmans, Leonid Kantorovich, Wassily Leontief, Paul Samuelson, Robert Dorfman, Robert Solow, and Leonid Hurwicz.
-These can all have been said to have been unquestionably influenced by von Neumann's work.

-Von Neumann's famous 9-page paper started life as a talk at Princeton and then became a paper in German that was eventually translated into English.
-His interest in economics that led to that paper began while he was lecturing at Berlin in 1928 and 1929.
-He spent his summers back home in Budapest, as did the economist Nicholas Kaldor, and they hit it off.
-Kaldor recommended that von Neumann read a book by the mathematical economist Léon Walras.
-Von Neumann found some faults in the book and corrected them–for example, replacing equations by inequalities.
-He noticed that Walras's General Equilibrium Theory and Walras's law, which led to systems of simultaneous linear equations, could produce the absurd result that profit could be maximized by producing and selling a negative quantity of a product.
-He replaced the equations by inequalities, introduced dynamic equilibria, among other things, and eventually produced the paper.
+Von Neumann's interest in the topic began while he was lecturing at Berlin in 1928 and 1929.
+He spent his summers in Budapest, as did the economist Nicholas Kaldor; Kaldor recommended that von Neumann read a book by the mathematical economist Léon Walras.
+Von Neumann noticed that Walras's General Equilibrium Theory and Walras's law, which led to systems of simultaneous linear equations, could produce the absurd result that profit could be maximized by producing and selling a negative quantity of a product.
+He replaced the equations by inequalities, introduced dynamic equilibria, among other things, and eventually produced his paper.